Set image display properties

 Configure multidimensional settings

 Multidimensional imagery layers can contain many slices of data.
-Configuring multidimensional settings allows you to visualize a particular slice within a multidimensional imagery layer and specify which slices are displayed in the map.
+Configuring multidimensional settings allows you to visualize a particular slice in a multidimensional imagery layer and specify which slices are displayed in the map.

 The range of slices available for display in Current display slice can be limited by modifying the Multidimensional extent value.

-To change the multidimensional settings for a multidimensional imagery layer, complete the following steps:
+To configure the multidimensional settings for a multidimensional imagery layer, complete the following steps:

 1. Confirm that you are signed in and, if you want to save your changes, that you have privileges to create content.